photo by: Houcine Ncib

 The good and bad of dealing with boredom

-If “I’m bored” always translates into a day spent bingeing on social media, Netflix, and snacks?
-Not so good.
+If “I’m bored” always translates into a day spent bingeing on snacks, social media, and Netflix?
+Not so great.
+BUT there are ways to make boredom a win instead.

-1. Turn it into a trigger for creativity.
+1. Turn boredom into a trigger for creativity.

-The first impulse many of us have when bored is to seek distraction through the creativity of others — bingeing on films or books.
-But we are missing an opportunity to embrace our own good ideas.
+The first impulse many of us have when bored is to seek distraction through the creativity of others.
+We binge on films or books.
+But we are missing an opportunity to embrace our own ideas.

 Psychologist Sandi Mann feels boredom can give our minds necessary space to daydream and create.

-The study she led at the University of Central Lancashire found that when asked come up with as many uses for plastic cups as possible, it was a group that had first experienced the boredom of copying out numbers from a phone book that then came up with the best answers.
+She led a study at the University of Central Lancashire and found that when asked come up with as many uses for plastic cups as possible?
+It was a group that had first experienced the boredom of copying out numbers from a phone book that then came up with the best answers.
+Boredom created the fertile ground for great creativity.

 2. Allow yourself to be nostalgic.

-Find yourself going through old photos and pining for ‘pre-pandemic’ times?
-It’s not a bad tactic.
+Find yourself going through old photos and pining for a life you once had before everything felt endlessly boring?
+It’s actually not a bad tactic.

 Researchers at the University of Limerick led by Wijnand Van Tilburg and Eric Igou found a positive link exists between nostalgia and boredom.
 When we are bored we think of the past, and that nostalgia then has us longing for meaning.
 This longing in turn pushes us to take actions to find meaning, to counteract the boredom.

 One of the things van Tilburg and Igou found was that when people were driven by nostalgia to seek meaning, they then showed a tendency towards caring acts, such as blood donation, to replace their feelings of emptiness.
-So now might be the time to shop for an at risk neighbour, or volunteer for a mental health helpline.
+So now might be the time to shop for a bedridden neighbour, or volunteer for a mental health helpline.

 The same researchers then did another study that looked at whether already having a sense of meaning and purpose would make us less likely to experience boredom in the first place.
 They found that religious people “reported higher perceived meaning in life, which was associated with a reduced tendency to feel bored.”

 Of course you don’t have to join a religion to feel a sense of meaning!
-You can explore your own ideas of spirituality and ‘raison d’être’.
+You can explore your own ideas of spirituality and life purpose.
 Need help with this?
 Both existential therapy and transpersonal therapy focus on helping you find your unique sense of purpose.

 5. Try mindfulness.

-Or you could see boredom as an opportunity and turn tomindfulness.
+It can help to see boredom as an opportunity and turn to the tool of mindfulness.
 Instead of reaching for the nearest distraction, sit quietly, breathe, and simply observe, without judgement, the thoughts and feelings that come up.
 What are they trying to tell you?
 What might you need to face and heal?

 Feelings of boredom can, however, be a sign of depression if they come alongside feelings of hopelessness and cycles of negative, ‘doom and gloom’ thinking.